abaidurerehman/Credit-Risk-Assessment-App/README.md

-Sure!
-Here's the full, professional README content you can directly copy and paste into your GitHub repository:

----

 # 💳 Credit Risk Assessment App

 This is a Streamlit-based web application that predicts the credit risk of a customer using a trained machine learning model (XGBoost).
 It is designed to assist financial institutions in identifying potential defaulters.